Winner (2003 film)

-Winner is a 2003 Indian Tamil-language romantic action comedy film directed and co-written by Sundar C. The film stars Prashanth and Kiran Rathod in the lead roles, while Vadivelu, Vijayakumar, M. N. Nambiar and Riyaz Khan play important supporting roles.
-The film, which has music scored by Yuvan Shankar Raja and cinematography handled by Prasad Murella, released on 27 September 2003.
+Winner is a 2003 Indian Tamil-language action comedy film written and directed by Sundar C. The film stars Prashanth and Kiran Rathod in the lead roles, while Vadivelu, Vijayakumar, M. N. Nambiar and Riyaz Khan play important supporting roles.
+The film, which has music scored by Yuvan Shankar Raja and camera work handled by Prasad Murella, released on 27 September 2003 and became a commercial hit.
+This film is best known for Vadivelu's comedy.

 Plot

 Sakthi is studying Engineering in a college in Chennai, and gets into quarrels every other day.
 Not able to withstand the threats from hooligans, his billionaire parents send him to his mother's village in Pollachi where his maternal grandfather Velayutham and grandmother Sivagami reside.
 Though his grandparents are rich and respected farmers, Sakthi has not met them due to a small dispute between his father and grandfather.
 In the village, an innocent third cousin of Shakthi, Kaipulla, lives with the old couple with hopes of becoming their heir.
 He has a small gang and roams around the village with his mates.
 Kaipulla is constantly challenged by Sakthi's distant relative body-builder Kattadurai, who is also a rich landlord.
 Sakthi visits his grandparents and decides to stay in the village for a month.
 A marriage of their relative is planned, and the whole family from all over Tamil Nadu assembles.
 Neelaveni, who accompanies her relatives, sees Sakthi at the wedding and falls in love with him.
 Kattadurai is supposed to marry Neelaveni.

 Many events follow.
 Kattadurai often clashes with Sakthi and gets beaten up.
 Amidst the wedding preparation, a group of former enemies including Vaira Kannan and Neelavani's aunt, along with Neelaveni's father, kidnap Neelaveni.
 After a huge tussle, Sakthi brings Neelaveni back.